MicrosoftDocs/dynamics365smb-docs/business-central/ui-create-number-series.md

 If you want to use more than one number series code for one type of master data - for example, if you want to use different number series for different categories of items - you can use number series relationships.

 ## Gaps in Number Series
 By default, gaps are not allowed in number series because the exact history of financial transactions must be available for auditing, by law, and therefore must follow an unbroken sequence with no deleted numbers.
 However, not all records that you create in [!INCLUDE[d365fin](includes/d365fin_md.md)] are transactional.
-Customer cards, sales quotes, and warehouse activities are examples of records that are assigned a number from a number series, but are not subject to financial auditing and can/or be deleted.
+Customer cards, sales quotes, and warehouse activities are examples of records that are assigned a number from a number series, but are not subject to financial auditing and/or can be deleted.
 For such number series, you can select the **Allow Gaps in Nos.** on the **No. Series Lines** page.
-For more information, see [To create a new number series](business-central/ui-create-number-series.md#to-create-a-new-number-series)
+For more information, see [To create a new number series](ui-create-number-series.md#to-create-a-new-number-series)

 ## Behavior of the No. field on Documents and Cards
 On sales, purchase, and transfer documents and on all cards, the **No.** can be filled in automatically from a number series or manually, and it can be set up to be invisible.